echogarden-project/echogarden/docs/Development.md

 npm run generate-options-schema
 ```

-To update the JSON schema used when parsing command line options in the CLI.
+at the base directory, to update the JSON schema used when parsing command line options in the CLI.
 Otherwise, the CLI may not recognize the modified option names or types.